Dominique Jean Larrey: Napoleonic Wars

 Larrey was well received by Napoleon upon his return and was made Surgeon-in-Chief to his Consular and later Imperial Guard and a Commander of the Légion d'honneur on 12 May 1807.
 Already a revered figure throughout the army, Larrey added to his laurels during the campaigns across Europe from 1805 through 1807.
-He was wounded at Austerlitz and at Eylau a Russian attack on the French left flank almost overran Larrey's hospital but he calmly finished the operation he was engaged in and declared his intention to die with his patients if need be but fortunately a French cavalry charge threw the enemy back and kept the hospital safe.
+He was wounded at Austerlitz and at Eylau a Russian attack on the French left flank almost overran Larrey's hospital, but he calmly finished the operation he was engaged in and declared his intention to die with his patients if need be.
+Fortunately, a French cavalry charge threw the enemy back and kept the hospital safe.
 After the battle was over, Napoleon noticed that Larrey was not wearing a sword and Larrey explained to the Emperor that he had lost it in his baggage wagon which the Russians have overrun during the fighting.
 Napoleon removed his own sword and handed it to Larrey, telling him "Here is mine.
 Accept it as a reminder of the services you rendered me at the Battle of Eylau".
 In 1809, he joined in the Battle of Aspern-Essling, where he operated on his close friend Marshal Jean Lannes and amputated his left leg in two minutes.
 He had long been the favorite of the Emperor, who commented, "If the army ever erects a monument to express its gratitude, it should do so in honor of Larrey", he was ennobled as a Baron on the field of Wagram in 1809.
 In 1811, Baron Larrey co-led the surgical team that performed a successful pre-anesthetic mastectomy on Frances Burney in Paris.
 His detailed account of this operation gives insight into early 19th century doctor-patient relationships, and early surgical methods in the home of the patient.
 Larrey was made head of all medical operations of the Grande Armée in the French invasion of Russia and performed wonders at Borodino where he worked himself to near exhaustion due to the scale of the casualties.
 Larrey survived the winter retreat although he might have died during the crossing of the Berezina river had it not been for the efforts of the common soldiers.
 The bridge was starting to break, threatening to leave thousands stranded on the east bank and a panicked stampede erupted.
 Someone recognized Larrey caught up in the chaos and called out "Monsieur Larrey!
 Save him who saved us" Others joined in the call until it became a chorus and the men lifted Larrey up and passed him over their heads until he was safe on the other bank.
 Larrey was surprised by the reactions of the men but his selfless devotion to the well being of the sick and wounded soldiers had long become the stuff of legend by 1812 and they were going to return the favor by saving him.